 This page will be split into 2 parts, covering both sides of cockapoo rescue.

-Firstly we will talk about those who are after a cockapoo for rehoming from a rescue centre and then we will discuss what to do if you are thinking about giving up your Cockapoo if you cannot cope due to change in situations.
+Firstly we will talk about those who are after a cockapoo for rehoming from a rescue centre and then we will discuss what to do if you are thinking about giving up your Cockapoo if you cannot cope due to change in situations or circumstances.

-When most of us think about cockapoo rescue, we might think about dogs that have been abused or neglected.
+When most of us think about cockapoo rescue, we might think about animals that have been abused or neglected.
 The thing is, this might not be the case.
 Many come from reputable breeders and who have been taken on by people with good intentions.
 Divorce, the death of a loved one, having to move home – these are all the most stressful moments of life.
-Not just for humans, for dogs too – and they are all legitimate reasons a rescue cockapoo will end up at a rescue centre, or need rehoming.
+Not just for humans, for animals too – and they are all legitimate circumstances and reasons a cockapoo will end up at a rescue centre, or need rehoming.

 The best places to inquire about a rescue dog that needs a loving home is:

 - Dogs Blog – They have a list of Cockapoos on there that need homes.
 Their site is worth checking out whether you would like to give a cockapoo up for adoption or would like to adopt a cockapoo.

 - Cockapoo Owners Club of GB – Another highly reputable organisation who have experience when it comes to all things cockapoo, they advertise dogs that need rehoming on their FB page

-- Gumtree – When looking for cross breed dogs, this comes with an air of caution which we discuss below
+- Gumtree – When looking for cross breed dogs, this comes with an air of caution which we discuss below.

 - The Doodle Trust – this is a non-profit company that specialises in rehoming doodle cross dogs of all ages from a year old to adult.

 - Doodles For Rehoming Facebook Page

 Contents and Quick Navigation